Industry-Specific Safety Tips for Oregon Businesses

 Use non-slip mats in kitchens

-Train staff on safe knife handling and equipment use
+Train staff in technique for proper handling of knives and equipment

 5. Manufacturing and Industrial Businesses